The beast below

 Why is Anubis shown holding an ankh above?
 Because this device was used to determine the level of infrasound in a temple.
 In fact, all the neters in the scene above have a secret: they are based on animals that communicate using infrasound.
 A temple then, is really an infrasonic resonance chamber where a standing wave may be captured.

-Ammit “The Eater of Hearts” has a body that is equal parts crocodile, lion and hippopotamus: three Nile man-eaters that use infrasound to communicate.
+Ammit “The Eater of Hearts” has a body that is equal parts crocodile, leopard and hippopotamus: three Nile man-eaters that use infrasound to communicate.
 Ammit stood beside the “Lake of Fire” where candidates readied themselves for their initiation.
 Crocodiles use deep bass and infrasound to woo females and establish male hierarchy.
 The standard crocodile bellow is audible to human ears but there’s also an infrasonic wave beneath it that carries through the water.
-Researchers in bioacoustics have discovered that lions also emit infrasound during mating and territorial displays.
+Researchers in bioacoustics have discovered that leopards also emit infrasound during mating and territorial displays.
 All the big cats have this skill and their prey (including humans) can actually feel their roars.
 Hippos also communicate using infrasound and these waves can travel up to several kilometres through liquids and solids of varying densities.
 Their limited-visibility habitats are ideally suited to these sonic messages.

 The winged serpent Thoth (the ibis) represents a species that uses infrasound in a slightly different way: for navigation.
 Indeed, this bird can feel the melodies of mountains they approach because the vibration is distinct; they can find their homeland even with their eyes closed.